How-to-faang-UTCN/How-to-faang-Guide/guides/Microsoft_Guide.md

 Microsoft does not provide housing or free food, but does have a very generous relocation package, which you won't be able to spend unless you get a mansion for the summer.

-This guide covers:
-1. How to get a Google STEP / SWE internship
-2. Other internship opportunities
-3. Tips for securing return offers

 ### Why Choose Microsoft?

 - **Likely to get return offer:** Compared to other companies, Microsoft seems to have a higher return offer rate, meaning that you are very likely to get one at the end of the summer.
 If you want to become a cloud developer, Microsoft Bucharest might the easiest entry which also has good money.